 Small group travel affords us the opportunity to seek out the most remote and exotic destinations on the planet.
 Often we are exploring these locales with just 6-12 guests.
 The nature of active group travel is such that not all participants have the same ability level or interests.
 Traveling at a pace that is comfortable for the entire group, with a spirit of flexibility and adventure are all part of this intimate experience.

-Overview: First-class hotels and lodges, private camp, and comfortable permanent camp; all private baths.
+Overview: First-class hotels and lodges, and deluxe tented camps; all private baths.

 Nestled at the foot of the wooded slopes of Mount Meru, this unique hotel stands amid coffee plantations on the shores of tranquil Lake Duluti.
-Designed to echo the traditional style of the colonial coffee farm, which originally stood on this site, Mountain Village offers a range of tastefully presented cottage-styled rooms set amid extensive landscaped grounds.
+Designed to echo the traditional style of the colonial coffee farm, which originally stood on this site, Lake Duluti Serena Hotel offers tastefully presented cottage-styled rooms set amid extensive landscaped grounds.

 Loliondo Reserve bordering Serengeti National Park, Tanzania